-Cover Page When sending case reports to the Fellowship committee, your name and contact info should not appear anywhere in the case report.
+Cover Page When sending case reports to the Fellowship committee, your name and contact info should not appear anywhere in the main case report.
 Please avoid references identifying institutions that may identify you.
-The cover page of the case report should include only the case report title, candidate number, and case abstract.
+The cover page of the case report should include only the case report title, your name and contact info, and case abstract.

 Introduction Summarize the patient’s ocular condition(s).
 Include differential diagnoses if relevant to the case.
 Briefly introduce why scleral lenses are indicated.

 Case Report Thoroughly document the initial visit and subsequent follow-up visits.
 Each encounter should document the reason for the visit and include the date of each encounter.
 Clinical decision making should be explained clearly and sufficiently.

 The patient’s initial visit should include the patient’s chief complaint, age/ethnicity, sex and date of examination as well as thorough documentation of history (present illness, medical, ocular, family and social) and a review of systems.
 Prior history of contact lens wear should be discussed.
 Document all findings and record all medications, including concentration and quantity instilled in the patient’s eyes as part of the examination.
 Visual acuity should reflect the level of disease.
 Both anterior and posterior segment examination should be included.
 If a referring doctor performed any exam components, please include those findings.
 If available, additional testing such as corneal topography, anterior segment imaging, endothelial cell counts etc. should be included.